 Meaning

-In the quote “It has been my experience that if we make the effort to listen to people when we meet them, and work to get to know them a little, it is then easy to find something likeable in practically anyone.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that the present moment deserves attention.
+The message behind “It has been my experience that if we make the effort to listen to people when we meet them, and work to get to know them a little, it is then easy to find something likeable in practically anyone.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme